We needed to create an internal knowledge base, preferably based on a wiki-engine. The requirements were:

 IdentityFile ~/.ssh/NAME-OF-THE-PRIVATE-KEY-FILE-YOU-JUST-CREATED

-Go the wiki host and add your public key to /home/gollum/.ssh/authorized_keys.
+Then go the wiki host and add your public key to /home/gollum/.ssh/authorized_keys.

 Clone the wiki repository